 As the preceding tables illustrate, the subject's amenities package will be comprehensive and superior to those offered at the comparable LIHTC projects surveyed within the market and region.
-In terms of unit amenities, the subject project will be the only LIHTC project to offer washer/dryer appliances and one of two to include a microwave.
-Regarding community amenities, while the subject project will be the only LIHTC project to not offer a playground, it will be the only affordable community to offer a computer center.
+In terms of unit amenities, the subject project will be the only LIHTC project to offer washer/dryer appliances and one of few to include a microwave and a patio.
+Regarding community amenities, while the subject project will be one of few LIHTC projects to not offer a playground or a swimming pool, it will be the only affordable community to offer a computer center.
 The inclusion of the aforementioned amenities will position the subject project at a competitive advantage.